marioZYN/Software-Engineering-2/RASD/RASD.md

 Moreover, the system has certain mechanics to incentivize the virtuous behaviours of the users, which includes creating discount of the charging fees or increasing the charging fees.

 ### 1.2 Goals
 * [G1]Users can register to the system and get the password by providing credentials and payment information
+* [G2]Registerd users can log in by providing the correct credentials

-* [G2]Registered users can find the locations of available cars within a certain distance from their current location or from a specified address.
+* [G3]Registered users can find the locations of available cars within a certain distance from their current location or from a specified address.
-* [G3]Among the available cars in a certain geographical region, users must be able to reserve a single car for up to one hour before they pick it up.
+* [G4]Among the available cars in a certain geographical region, users must be able to reserve a single car for up to one hour before they pick it up.
-* [G4]If a car is not picked‐up within one hour from the reservation, the system tags the car as available again, and the reservation expires; the user pays a fee of 1 EUR.
+* [G5]If a car is not picked‐up within one hour from the reservation, the system tags the car as available again, and the reservation expires; the user pays a fee of 1 EUR.
-* [G5]A user that reaches a reserved car must be able to tell the system he’s nearby, so the system unlocks the car and the user may enter.
+* [G6]A user that reaches a reserved car must be able to tell the system he’s nearby, so the system unlocks the car and the user may enter.
-* [G6]As soon as the engine ignites, the system starts charging the user for a given amount of money per minute; the user is notified of the current charges through a screen on the car.
+* [G7]As soon as the engine ignites, the system starts charging the user for a given amount of money per minute
+* [G8]The user is notified of the current charges through a screen on the car
-* [G7]The system stops charging the user as soon as the car is parked in a safe area and the user exits the car; at this point, the system locks the car automatically.
+* [G9]The system stops charging the user as soon as the car is parked in a safe area and the user exits the car; at this point, the system locks the car automatically.
-* [G8]The set of safe areas for parking cars is pre-defined by the management system.
+* [G10]The users can know the locations of the safe areas
-* [G9]If the system detects the user took at least two other passengers onto the car, the system applies a discount of 10% on the last ride.
+* [G11]If the system detects the user took at least two other passengers onto the car, the system applies a discount of 10% on the last ride.
-* [G10]If a car is left with no more than 50% of the battery empty, the system applies a discount of 20% on the last ride.
+* [G12]If a car is left with no more than 50% of the battery empty, the system applies a discount of 20% on the last ride.
-* [G11]If a car is left at special parking areas where they can be recharged and the user takes care of plugging the car into the power grid, the system applies a discount of 30% on the last ride.
+* [G13]If a car is left at stations where they can be recharged and the user takes care of plugging the car into the power grid, the system applies a discount of 30% on the last ride.
-* [G12]If a car is left at more than 3 KM from the nearest power grid station or with more than 80% of the battery empty, the system charges 30% more on the last ride to compensate for the cost required to re-charge the car on-site.
+* [G14]If a car is left at more than 3 KM from the nearest power grid station or with more than 80% of the battery empty, the system charges 30% more on the last ride to compensate for the cost required to re-charge the car on-site.
-* [G13]If the user enables the money saving option, he/she can input his/her final destination and the system provides information about the station where to leave the car to get a discount.
+* [G15]If the user enables the money saving option, he/she can input his/her final destination and the system provides information about the station where to leave the car to get a discount.
 This station is determined to ensure a uniform distribution of cars in the city and depends both on the destination of the user and on the availability of power plugs at the selected station.

 ### 1.3 Domain properties
 We suppose the following statements hold in the analyzed world.